 - Yolks: Whisk yolks until uniform.

-- Melt chocolate & butter: Place chocolate and butter in a bowl.
+- Melt chocolate and butter: Break chocolate into pieces and place in a microwave-proof bowl with the butter.
 Melt in the microwave in 30 second bursts, stirring in between, until smooth.
 (Stir in optional flavourings at this point, but read Note 6 first).
-Set aside to cool - proceed with other steps.
+Set aside to cool slightly while you proceed with other steps.

-- Whip cream: Beat cream until stiff peaks form (see video).
+- Whip cream: Beat cream until stiff peaks form, being careful not to over-whip (see video).

 - Whip whites: Add sugar.
 Beat whites until firm peaks form (see video, Note 5)

-- Fold egg yolks into cream using a rubber spatula - 8 folds max.
-Streaks is ok.
+- Fold egg yolks into cream using a rubber spatula – 8 folds max.
+Some streaks is fine.

 - Pour chocolate into cream yolk mixture.
-Fold through - 8 folds max.
-Streaks ok.
+Fold through – 8 folds max.
+Some streaks here are ok.

 - Add 1/4 of beaten egg whites into chocolate mixture.
 Fold through until incorporated – "smear" the spatular across surface to blend white lumps in – aim for 10 folds.

 - Pour chocolate mixture into egg whites.
-Fold through until incorporated and no more white lumps remain - aim for 12 folds max.
+Fold through until incorporated and no more white lumps remain – aim for 12 folds max, but ensure there are no obvious egg white patches.

 - Divide mixture between 4 small glasses or pots.
 Refrigerate for at least 6 hours, preferably overnight.